23Soham/23Soham/README.md

 Data Pipeline Automation • Cloud Data Engineering • Power BI & Tableau Dashboards

 ⚡ **Fun Fact:**
-My Power BI dashboard is checked more than Instagram at my workplace! 😄
+I once built a Power BI dashboard so addictive that my teammates checked it more often than Instagram! 😄

 ---